Tim’s Favorite Places To XC

-There’s snow on the ground, sun in the sky, and this is the perfect time of year to get out on cross-country skis.
+A winter day: there’s snow on the ground, sun in the sky, and this is the perfect time to get out on cross-country skis.
 If you aren’t a cross-country skier already, what are you waiting for?
 It’s safe, easy to learn, and great exercise for folks of all fitness levels.
-Take up cross-country skiing now and, instead of grumping around for the next month, you’ll be sorry to see the snow melt in spring.
+Take up cross-country skiing now and, instead of grumping around feeling trapped indoors, you’ll be sorry to see the snow melt in spring.

 Cross-country skiing doesn’t require nearly as much snow (or as much money) as alpine.
 What follows is not a comprehensive list, but rather some personal favorites where I’ve actually skied.
 Try any of them this winter: good times guaranteed: